Lightning-Universe/lightning-bolts/docs/source/gans.rst

 Basic GAN
 ---------
-This is a basic GAN.
+This is a vanilla GAN.
+This model can work on any dataset size but results are shown for MNIST.
+Replace the encoder, decoder or any part of the training loop to build a new method.

 Implemented by: